joyfullservice/msaccess-vcs-addin/README.md

 * Modules
 * Tables

 By default, no Tables are exported.
 You must specify which tables to include in the export/import process.
-For example you might have "Countries" or "Colors" tables that populate a dropdown list.
+For example you might have "Countries" or "Colors" tables that populate dropdown lists.
 You shouldn't include regular data tables containing actual records, because this data doesn't belong in version control.

 Not included in the export/import:
 * Customized toolbars, toolbar items, and menu items